-- (3) The goal of the RP Regulation is to ensure the most effective and efficient risk preparedness within the Union.
-To this end, the RP Regulation aims at building trust between Member States by ensuring coherence of risk evaluations in a crisis situation.
-A common approach in identifying risk scenarios is needed at regional and national levels to achieve coherence.
-The first step toward common approach is the identification of scenarios at regional level which shall be achieved by applying this methodology prepared by ENTSO-E. - (4) Once adopted, ENTSO-E shall use the methodology to identify the most relevant electricity crisis scenarios at regional level (including cross-border dependencies) and update the regional electricity crisis scenarios at least every four years as required by Article 6 of the RP Regulation.
+(3) The goal of the RP Regulation is to ensure the most effective and efficient risk preparedness within the Union.
+To this end, the RP Regulation aims at building trust between Member States by ensuring

+- (4) Once adopted, ENTSO-E shall use the methodology to identify the most relevant electricity crisis scenarios at regional level (including cross-border dependencies) and update the regional electricity crisis scenarios at least every four years as required by Article 6 of the RP Regulation.
 The national electricity crisis scenarios shall be identified on the basis of at least the risks referred to in Article 5(2) RP Regulation and shall be consistent with the regional electricity crisis scenarios identified in accordance with Article 6(1) RP Regulation, as required by Article 7 of the RP Regulation.
 Consequently, national competent authorities will use the regional crisis scenarios for establishing risk preparedness plans as required by Article 10 of the RP Regulation.
-For the sake of clarity, it is stated that ultimately Article 7 of the RP Regulation lays down the legal requirements for the national scenarios that the competent authorities shall adopt and that this methodology does not intend to go beyond or contradict those requirements. - (5) Mitigation of the cross-border impacts of electricity crises is outside of the scope of this methodology.
-This mitigation falls into the scope of the risk preparedness plans. - (6) The identification of electricity crisis scenarios at a regional level requires close cooperation between ENTSO-E and stakeholders as defined in Article 6 of the RP Regulation. - (7) In particular, the TSOs play an important role to support ENTSO-E in the identification of crisis scenarios at a regional level.
-In this task, TSOs may seek support from the Member States competent authorities in the identification of all candidate risks to the electricity system at a national level, following the bottom-up approach of the methodology. - (8) The Members States' competent authorities should also establish effective cooperation with other relevant authorities in the Member State to ensure an integrated approach to the risks of the electricity system.
+For the sake of clarity, it is stated that ultimately Article 7 of the RP Regulation lays down the legal requirements for the national scenarios that the competent authorities shall adopt and that this methodology does not intend to go beyond or contradict those requirements. - (5) Mitigation of the cross-border impacts of electricity crises is outside the scope of this methodology.
+This mitigation falls into the scope of the risk preparedness plans to be established by competent authorities in accordance with Article 10 of the RP Regulation. - (6) The identification of electricity crisis scenarios at a regional level requires close cooperation between ENTSO-E and stakeholders as defined in Article 6 of the RP Regulation. - (7) In particular, the TSOs play an important role to support ENTSO-E in the identification of crisis scenarios at a regional level.
+In this task, TSOs may seek support from the Member States' competent authorities in the identification of all candidate risks to the electricity system at a national level, following the bottom-up approach of the methodology. - (8) The Members States' competent authorities should also establish effective cooperation with other relevant authorities in the Member State to ensure an integrated approach to the risks of the electricity system.
 With a view of obtaining all the relevant information for regional scenarios developed by ENTSO-E, the methodology assumes adequate information sharing at national level.
-This is understood to include among others, the competent authorities consulting with other authorities, at least, the national authorities implementing Council Directive 2008/114/EC (European Critical Infrastructure Directive), the national authorities in charge of the networks and information system security under the Directive (EU) 2016/1148 (NIS Directive), and where appropriate, the national defence authorities. - (9) In accordance with Article 6 (1) of RP Regulation, ENTSO-E may delegate tasks relating to the identification of regional electricity crisis to the regional coordination centres (RCCs). - (10) In accordance with Article 3 (3) of RP Regulation, Member States may allow the competent authority to delegate the operational tasks regarding risk-preparedness planning and risk management to other bodies.
+This is understood to include among others, the competent authorities consulting with other authorities, at least, the national authorities implementing Council Directive 2008/114/EC (European Critical Infrastructure Directive), the national authorities in charge of the networks and information system security under the Directive (EU) 2016/1148 (NIS Directive), and where appropriate, the national defence authorities. - (9) In accordance with Article 6 (1) of the RP Regulation, ENTSO-E may delegate tasks relating to the identification of regional electricity crisis to the regional coordination centres (RCCs). - (10) In accordance with Article 3 (3) of the RP Regulation, Member States may allow the competent authority to delegate the operational tasks regarding risk-preparedness planning and risk management to other bodies.